Aritra8438/EcoMetrics-API/README.md

 **An API to query population, GDP per capita by years, countries, etc. that returns pretty tables and graphs.**

-This API has four main endpoints:
+This API has four primary endpoints:
 - json ( `/json` -> Returns JSON response )
 - table ( `/table` -> Returns table response )
 - graph ( `/graph` -> Returns graph response )
 - stats ( `/stats` -> Returns stats response )

 It's a collaborative open-source project Raisa and I did (are doing) as a part of our code submission for the MLH fellowship.
-We have exposed all of our APIs in our own API documentation.
-Feel free to test APIs there (You will be able to test it on-screen).
+We have exposed all of our APIs in our API documentation.
+Feel free to test APIs there (You will be able to try it on-screen).

 # Website